MahdiIranNezhad/Streaming.Install.Utility/README.md

 # Streaming Install Utility

 Streaming Install Utility is a tool designed to simplify the installation, update, and downgrade of `.apk` files on Android devices directly from your PC.
+With this tool, you don’t need to copy `.apk` files manually onto your Android device for installation, Just one click and it’s done!

 ---